Sporiff/weeabot/README.md

 * `%headpat` - Triggers a "Nyan nyan" message
 * `%kana <string>` - Converts given string into Japanese kana
 * `%roma <string>` - Converts given string into roman characters
+* `%choose <comma separated strings>` - Chooses a random option from a list of strings separated by commas
 * `%translate <language code> <string>` - Translates given string into the language given in the language code. e.g.: